 Trained by the great Russians including Tamara Karsavina and Lubov Egorova, and later Rosella Hightower, Maina Gielgud has had an incredibly diverse career creating works with Maurice Bejart’s XXth Century Ballet, dancing as a principal with London Festival Ballet and Sadlers Wells Royal Ballet, as an international guest artist, and being partnered by Rudolf Nureyev.
 She then directed The Australian Ballet (1983-1997) and the Royal Danish Ballet (1997-1999).

-Maina made a comeback in 2003 as a dancer and actress in Bejart's L’Heure Exquise.
+Maina made a comeback in 2003 and 2008 as a dancer and actress in Bejart's L’Heure Exquise.